 For Case S3, the conclusion from the concession revision in 2021 is used.
 The control regulations from the concession demand that like before, a minimum discharge constraint of 15 m3/s on Surna river, measured at Skjermo, shall be maintained.
-The concession revision also concludes with two new minimum bypass constraints: In Rinna, measured at Rinna dam, there shall be a minimum bypass constraint of 1.4 m3/s from May 1st to October 31st, and a minimum bypass constraint of 0.26 m3/s from May 1st to October 31st, and a minimum bypass constraint of 0.9 m3/s from May 1st to October 31st, and a minimum bypass constraint of 0.9 m3/s from May 1st to October 31st, and a minimum bypass constraint of 0.2 m3/s from May 1st to October 31st, and a minimum bypass constraint of 0.2 m3/s from May 1st to October 31st, and a minimum bypass constraint of 0.2 m3/s from May 1st to October 31st, and a minimum bypass constraint of 0.2 m3/s from November 1st to April 30th.
+The concession revision also concludes with two new minimum bypass constraints: In Rinna, measured at Rinna dam, there shall be a minimum bypass constraint of 1.4 m3/s from May 1st to October 31st, and a minimum bypass constraint of 0.26 m3/s from November 1st to April 30th.
+In Store Bulu there shall be a minimum bypass constraint of 0.9 m3/s from May 1st to October 31st, and a minimum bypass constraint of 0.2 m3/s from November 1st to April 30th.
 In the model runs of Case S3, these two bypass constraints will be found in the same place, OVF Rinna, and will therefore be combined.
 The bypass constraint used in Case S3 can be found in Table 5.
 Additionally, the ramping constraint on the power plant Trollheim measured at Skjermo, that is used in Case S2, is continued in the revised concessions, and therefore the constraints shown in Table 4 will also be used in Case S3.